avilior/fake/README.md

 # fake
- A fake repo to play with
+ A fake repo to play with....

+# Specifically

+- learning about PRs